 Oh Mummy was in the box of mostly otherwise crappy games that came with the Spectrum +2, a spin on the kind of reverse Pac-Man 1981 arcade game Amidar where you run around each element of the maze and once it’s surrounded by footprints it reveals its treasure as you’re being chased away by mummies.
 It’s very simple but remains incredibly addictive!
 Side-scrolling Fighting Warrior on there had some very evocative Egyptian backgrounds, and I’ve just done some digging on a nagging memory to finally remember that Top Gear 2 on the SNES does too, but if we’re talking Egyptian backgrounds we need to head back to the Spectrum and look no further than the first screen of Bomb Jack, one of the great arcade ports and also, in my opinion, a better looking Sphinx and Great Pyramid than even the original managed – at the very least, I don’t think anyone would disagree it’s better than the pile of crap that came out for the Amiga a bit later!

-There’s a couple more arcade games that deserve a mention for some great-looking Egyptian themed levels too.
+There’s a few more arcade games that deserve a mention for some great-looking Egyptian themed levels too.
 Ninja Commando is a 1992 Neo-Geo vertical run and gun shooter that has you time travelling to what I think is a random order of three eras after the first stage boss – the Stone Age, Feudal Japan and Ancient Egypt.
 The gameplay is fun if not massively memorable, but it’s a looker whenever or wherever you end up, and has the best Tutankhamen death mask boss you’ll ever see in a game!
 Then there’s Arabian Fight, which I only came across when I picked up the marvellous Sega Astro City Mini and my first impressions were more style than substance.
 It’s a scrolling brawler from 1991 that seems to be based on the old Sinbad movies, and while it’s not as fluent as something like Streets of Rage, give it a few goes to click and you’ll be treated to some lovely “Arabian” settings that take you from a pyramid-strewn desert and into a tomb, where the flat 2D warriors in the wall paintings come to life to fight, but still as flat 2D sprites against this clever sprite-scaled 3D environment.
 Not the best brawler ever, but definitely worth a play to experience the journey.
 Okay, I was going to touch on World Series Perfect’s pyramids under construction, Big Karnak’s Ancient Egyptian Ghouls ‘n Ghosts and the gaudy violence of a couple of Darkstalkers games as well, but we’re already running long and I’m sure they’ll pop up somewhere else sometime…

 Right, let’s head on over to the Atari 7800.
 Just about my first experience with this machine wasn’t playing it back in the mid-eighties, but a wonderful book, Atari 2600/7800: a visual compendium by Bitmap Books, that I received from my aforementioned and now long-suffering wife for Christmas 2021.
 Long story short, it was an instant and massive hit with me, not just for the huge dose of Atari 2600 nostalgia within its sumptuous 528 pages, but also a sense of discovery not felt since Howard Carter stumbled across his “wonderful things” in Tutankhamen’s tomb long before it became a place of sinister romance, as I explored this troubled obscurity and its meagre game library.
 I liked it so much I wanted to write about it, so I reviewed it here if you do fancy the long story long!
 If not, the format of the Atari 7800 bit of my review took in examples of something familiar – even if I’d not played it – for example, Alien Brigade (albeit only familiar for ripping off Operation Wolf!), and also something I’d never heard of, which wasn’t going to be hard on this system, so when I was confronted by a huge, full colour, double-page spread half-filled by an enormous 8-bit Sphinx boss, you know exactly where this was going!